 Traveling alone can be both a one-of-a-kind experience and a daunting challenge.
 I’ve traveled solo to more than 20 countries, and well, I made some mistakes when I first started too.

-Before starting your journey, you should know these 27 common mistakes to enjoy the most of your solo trip.
+Before starting your journey, you should know these 27 common mistakes when traveling solo to enjoy the most of your trip.

 Go too cheap on your flight